 Native migration tools from Microsoft

 Although Microsoft has provided means of migrating mailboxes and other data from one Exchange Server to another, it is quite a complex and time-consuming task.
 It surely involves a lot of research and scripting.
 There are also many limitations.
-For example, there is no way to directly migrate Exchange 2003 and 2007 to Exchange 2016.
+For example, there is no way to directly migrate Exchange 2010 to Exchange 2019.
 These mail servers cannot exist in the same forest, and cross-forest migration between these two is not supported.
-However, you can still do it via “double-hop” migration, migrating to Exchange 2010 or 2013 first.
+However, you can still do it via “double-hop” migration, migrating to Exchange 2013 or 2016 first.
 Nevertheless, that involves even more research, planning, and resources.

 In comparison, migrating to Office 365 seems to be less troublesome.
 Although the Exchange admin center in Exchange Online provides you with some of the necessary tools, you still need to go through many steps and configuration options.
 You will not escape scripting, though, for example to convert on-premises mailboxes to mail-enabled users (in case of the staged migration).
 There are also many limitations.
 Some migration types support specific Exchange Servers (e.g. staged migration only Exchange 2003 and 2007), while others have limitations on the amount of data that can be migrated (the cutover migration allows you to migrate up to 2000 mailboxes; however, Microsoft recommends migrating up to 150 mailboxes only, and less).
 Additionally, staged and hybrid migrations require setting up directory synchronization between on-premises Active Directory and Azure AD.